 - 1. Bachelor's degree (or equivalent) from an accredited institution. - 2.
+Proficiency in Microsoft Word, Excel, and PowerPoint.

+MBA 520, Marketing Research & Analytics (3)

-Proficiency in Microsoft Word, PowerPoint, and Excel. - 3.
-Strong written and oral communication and quantitative skills. - 4.
-Significant professional experience in a business or organizational leadership role.
-For applicants with less than seven years of professional work experience, GMAT or GRE scores are required.
-Those with seven years of work experience are encouraged to take either the GMAT or GRE if their academic and workplace records do not show strong quantitative and communication skills.
+- 3. Strong written and oral communication and quantitative skills. - Ability to demonstrate leadership potential and/or leadership abilities through collegiate, work, community, and/or volunteer roles and experiences. - Applicants with fewer than two years of relevant professional experience must have an undergraduate GPA of 2.50 or higher.

-Information about application requirements and application materials can be found at https://www.goshen.edu/graduate/collaborative-mba/application-requirements/.
+Information about application requirements can be found at https://staging.goshen.edu/graduate/collaborative-mba/application-requirements/.